Reviews You Can Rely On

 Credit: Abriah Wofford

 The Kodak Smile Instant Print and Canon Ivy CLIQ2+ both sit just below the middle of our features score sheet, offering control settings like flash adjustability, updated features like digital storage, and a few creative options like in-camera filters.
-However, they lack the ability to take multiple exposures and can't be attached to a tripod.
+However, they lack the ability to take multiple exposures and can't be attached to your favorite tripod.
 Each of these two cameras has some small options that the other doesn't, so you may have to select an option based on your preferred features.
 For example, the Kodak Smile has a review screen and a timer with 3 or 10-second options, while the Canon has a mirror on the front for taking selfies and includes a wrist strap.

 instant camera - the features offered by the canon ivy cliq2+ can be a bit hard to...